sianesantoso/face-recognition/README.md

 # face-recognition
-Experimental comparison of transfer learning and incremental learning for face recognition using Inception ResNet V1.
+Face recognition using Inception ResNet V1 pretrained on VGGFace2 with transfer learning, incremental learning, and cosine similarity.